sbusso/htdocs.dev/src/content/blog/The 10 Best Open Source Projects for Workflow Orchestration and Automation.md

 Apache Airflow is an open-source platform for programmatically authoring, scheduling, and monitoring workflows.
 It provides a rich user interface to visualize pipelines running in production, monitor progress, and troubleshoot issues.
 Airflow uses directed acyclic graphs (DAGs) to define workflows and supports a wide range of integrations with various tools and services.
 It offers a robust and scalable solution for data pipeline orchestration and automation.

-Pros: big ecosystem and years of production usage
+- Pros: big ecosystem and years of production usage
-Cons: start to get old too, new platform offer more modern UI and flexibility
+- Cons: starts to get old too, new platforms offer more modern UI and flexibility
 ## Prefect